typeonce-dev/ecs/packages/core/README.md

 });
 ```

 > Every call to `ECS.create` creates a new world.
-You can use multiple worlds for different scenes.
+You can use *multiple worlds for different scenes*.

 The function inside `ECS.create` is where you initialize the game:
 - Add systems